sashamsuper/OverPassRequester/README.md

 Library for suggestions for the overpass turbo.

-Now work only with overpass QL.
+Now work only with overpass Ql.

 Example.